devchallenges-io/curriculum/3-javascript/1-javascript/8-js-modules-basics.md

 - **Namespace Pollution**: Occurs when multiple scripts define global variables/functions that may conflict with each other.
 - **Module-Level Scope**: Variables/functions in a module aren't added to the global scope.
 This isolation ensures that different parts of your application don't inadvertently interfere with each other.

-By understanding JavaScript Modules, you gain powerful tools to organize your code effectively.

-## Different Types of Exports in JavaScript Modules
+## 2. Different Types of Exports in JavaScript Modules

 ### Named Exports